Vatican urged to reveal status of ousted US archbishop

 The Vatican didn't immediately respond to a request for comment Monday.

-Nienstedt, who was bishop of New Ulm at the time of the alleged incident in Germany, didn't immediately respond to a request for comment.
-But he denied it in an email to the Minneapolis Star Tribune and welcomed an investigation.
+Nienstedt, who was bishop of New Ulm at the time of the alleged incident in Germany, denied the claim in a Monday email to The Associated Press.

 Nienstedt's case has taken on new relevance given the sex abuse scandal surrounding ex-Cardinal Theodore McCarrick, the retired archbishop of Washington now accused of sexual misconduct with both adult seminarians and at least one minor.